ManoloMancelli/Persephone-Pro-Controller/Docs/V1/Tutorial.md

 # Persephone Pro Controller V1 Assembly Guide

 #
-## This tutorial implies that you already have a working HadesVR headset
+## This tutorial assumes that you already have a working HadesVR headset
 #

 ## Required Parts and Tools